Keak da Sneak: Solo career

 After years working in the underground scene, Keak began to see mainstream success in 2004 with the song Super Hyphy.
 His 2006 collaboration with E-40, Tell Me When to Go, received national attention.
 In total, Keak da Sneak has released almost 20 albums and several mixtapes.

 Television

 Keak was featured on MTV's My Super Sweet 16.

 Personal life

-Keak da Sneak has been married to his wife, Dee Bowens, a Serial Entrepreneur since February 14, 2004.
+Williams has been married to Dee Bowens since February 14, 2004.
 He has four children.

-After surviving a shooting in January of 2017, Keak began carrying a firearm for protection, which led to a 2017 charge for firearm possession as a convicted felon.
-During the trial, Keak was targeted in another shooting at a gas station; he was shot eight times, fell into a three-day coma, and was left paralyzed.
-As a paraplegic, Keak would begin the regular use of a wheelchair.
+After surviving a shooting in January 2017, Williams carried a gun for protection, which led to an arrest for possession of a firearm by a convicted felon.
+During his trial two years later, he was shot eight times at a Richmond gas station, rendering him a paraplegic requiring the use of a wheelchair.

-After a two-year legal battle, Keak was sentenced to 16 months in state custody.
+After a two-year legal battle, Williams was sentenced to 16 months in state custody.
 He served five months of his sentence at the California Health Care Facility before being released early due to Proposition 57.
-Keak would return home to his family after his release from custody.
+Williams returned home to his family after his release.